p2p/bitcoin-exchange/README.md

 ## Clearinghouse:
-"A clearing house is a financial institution that provides clearing and settlement services for financial and commodities derivatives and securities transactions.
+"A clearing house is a financial institution that provides clearing and settlement services for financial and commodities derivatives and securities transactions. http://en.wikipedia.org/wiki/Clearing_house_(finance)
-Once a trade has been executed by two counterparties either on an exchange, or in the OTC markets, the trade can be handed over to a clearing house which then steps between the two original traders' clearing firms and assumes the legal counterparty risk for the trade.
-This process of transferring the trade title to the clearing house is called novation.
-It can take fractions of seconds in highly liquid futures markets; or days, or even weeks in some OTC markets." http://en.wikipedia.org/wiki/Clearing_house_(finance)
 * Trust is used instead of a clearing house - the brokers are responsible for the actual transfer of assets between the traders.
 * Voluntary rating of the brokers from the clients could be used to indicate the trustworthiness of each broker.